 Private Needs Review

-We begin by learning what daily tasks are difficult, what feels unsafe, and what the person receiving care prefers.
-This review may include bathing routines, mobility, bathroom safety, schedule, home setup, family concerns, and privacy preferences.
+We start by understanding which daily tasks are difficult, what feels unsafe, and what the person receiving care prefers.
+This covers bathing routines, mobility, bathroom safety, home setup, family concerns, and privacy expectations.

 Respectful Care Plan

-The care plan turns needs into clear visit tasks.
-Activities of daily living become specific instructions, which helps caregivers provide consistent support and helps families know what to expect.
+The care plan converts needs into specific visit instructions.
+Activities of daily living become clear tasks, which helps caregivers deliver consistent support and helps families know exactly what to expect.

 Caregiver Matching

-Personal care is personal.
-Matching should consider skill, comfort, personality, schedule, and the level of support required.
+Personal care is deeply personal.
+We match caregivers based on skill, comfort level, personality, schedule, and the specific support required.

 Ongoing Family Communication

-Families need to know when needs change.
-We can provide updates about routine changes, concerns observed during visits, and care plan adjustments that may help.
+Families receive updates about routine changes, concerns observed during visits, and care plan adjustments that may improve the situation.

-If personal care needs are frequent throughout the day or night, extended care or 24-hour care options may be appropriate.
+24-Hour Home Care — If personal care needs are frequent throughout the day or night, extended care or 24-hour coverage may be appropriate.

 Why Choose Home Care Charleston SC for Personal Care?

 Personal care requires trust.
-Families should choose a provider that explains caregiver screening, care planning, privacy expectations, communication, scheduling, and licensing clearly.
-Home Care Charleston SC focuses on practical care plans, respectful support, and a consultation process that helps families make a careful decision.
+You are inviting someone into the most private moments of daily life.
+Home Care Charleston SC focuses on practical care plans, respectful support, and a consultation process that helps families make a careful, informed decision.

 Frequently Asked Questions About Personal Care Assistance